Eaglestrike/114_code_docs/source/docs/introduction/prerequisites.md

 - Know how the games work
 	- Autonomous, Teleop

-Knowing calculus is helpful but **not necessary**
+Knowing calculus is helpful but not necessary

-> [!Keep in mind]
-> Anything you don’t know can pretty easily be found online,
-> especially for syntax stuff and coding concepts.
+Keep in mind anything you don’t know can pretty easily be found online, especially for syntax stuff and coding concepts.
+If you come across something and you don’t know what it is, **look it up.
+The internet is your most valuable resource.**

->
-> [!That being said...]
-> These docs are written with the assumption the reader
-> understands everything mentioned at a very basic level.
+That being said, these docs are written with the assumption the reader understands most of the things mentioned at a very basic level.